Who Needs One?

-Completed application forms and application fee should be sent to the Division of Ground Water Protection at the local county office, a regional Environmental Assistance Center, or the Nashville central office.
+Completed application forms and application fee should be sent to the Division of Water Resources at the local county office, a regional Environmental Assistance Center, or the Nashville central office.
 A detailed review of the application is conducted, and the applicant is sent a notification letter when the review is complete.
 A permit is granted or denied within 45 days of the date of application.
 Permits expire on December 31 each year and must be renewed.
-Permits are not transferable and become invalid upon change of ownership.
+Permits are not transferable and become invalid

 Permit Fee: $400

 The applicant has the right to proceed with activities outlined in the approved permit.
 They must notify the Department of any changes to application information.
 The applicant is responsible for following all applicable state statutes and regulations..
 Applicants have the right to appeal a permit that has been denied, suspended or revoked.

 The Division has the right to inspect proposed sites prior to permitting as well as after a permit has been granted.
 The Division has the right to revoke, suspend, or deny the issuance of a permit to any applicant who violates the state statutes or departmental regulations.
 Any person who violates or fails to comply with the state statutes, rules, or regulations may be subject to cival penalties.